Greektown, Chicago: Cultural sites

 The prominent cultural site within the Greektown precinct is the National Hellenic Museum, situated on 333 South Halsted street.

 This museum was established initially in 1983, with its new facility on Halsted street officially opened in 2011.
 The museum states its purpose as depicting and upholding the legacy of Greek culture within the United States through education.
 In its depiction of the Greek experience and legacy within the United States, the museum utilises over 20,000 resources.
-These include texts, artefacts, photographs and newspapers, as well as over 400 recorded accounts.
-The museum receives regular visits organised through the ‘Office of Tourism’s Chicago Neighbourhoods’ program, as well as over 10,000 public school students from Chicago every year.
+These include texts, artifacts, photographs and newspapers, as well as over 400 recorded accounts.
+The museum receives regular visits organized through the "Office of Tourism's Chicago Neighborhoods" program, as well as over 10,000 public school students from Chicago every year.

-The museum regularly updates and introduces exhibits, such as the ‘Reaching for the American Dream: The Greek Story in America’ exhibit, gifted by Angela G Paterakis.
-This exhibit, through utilising firsthand accounts, photographs and artefacts, traces the story of Hellenic culture and its integration into the USA through involvement in major historical events, and establishing businesses and communities.
-The museum has also taken over exhibits from other museums, such as the Cyprus Museum of Jackson Florida's entire collection, which included artefacts numbering over 300.
+The museum regularly updates and introduces exhibits, such as the "Reaching for the American Dream: The Greek Story in America" exhibit, gifted by Angela G. Paterakis; this exhibit traces the story of Hellenic culture and its integration into the US through involvement in major historical events, and establishing businesses and communities.
+The museum has also taken over exhibits from other museums, such as the Cyprus Museum of Jackson Florida's entire collection, which included artifacts numbering over 300.

 Urban renewal

 The Greektown district began an urban renewal process on December 1, 2017, by conducting surveys, interviews and reviews amongst local businesses and community members.
 This was followed by more canvassing and local community consultancy, with a final Strategic plan published in March 2019.

 The overarching purpose behind the publication of a strategic plan is to outline a clear path for continued economic sustenance for the Greektown district, while ensuring that the heritage and cultural significance for the Greek community is not diminished.
-It is a 123-page document, outlining intentions to ‘enhance Greektown as a compelling cultural destination’, a ‘vibrant business district’ and as a ‘prosperous and collaborative neighbourhood’.
+It is a 123-page document, outlining intentions to enhance Greektown as a "compelling cultural destination and vibrant business district."

-The report also states its intended methods to achieve these goals, including storefront and façade decoration enhancements, as well as prioritising various ‘action items’ in order to increase public engagement with the precinct, such as the introduction of a year long calendar, detailing planned events and promotions within the precinct.
-These activities have been designed whilst considering the propensity for property ownership and prices, as well as zoning to change in the future.
+The report also states its intended methods to achieve these goals, including storefront and façade decoration enhancements, as well as prioritizing various action items in order to increase public engagement with the precinct, such as the introduction of a year long calendar, detailing planned events and promotions within the precinct.
+These activities have been designed while considering the propensity for property ownership and prices, as well as zoning to change in the future.

 Transportation

 Greektown is easily accessible via public transportation by riding the Chicago "L"'s Blue Line to the UIC-Halsted station and head north from the station.
+Another train transportation option is taking the Metra's Union Pacific North, West, or Northwest lines to Ogilvie Transportation Center.
 One can also ride the Green Line or the Pink Line to the Morgan station.
 In addition, the neighborhood is accessible via the CTA #8 Halsted bus route.